narutaro/ggc/readme.md

 # GGC

 A command-line tool to streamline AWS IoT Greengrass component development.
 If you find the official GDK (Greengrass Development Kit) cumbersome with its many configuration files and complex setup, GGC offers a simpler, more intuitive alternative.
+GGC runs as a single shell script, making it easy to install and use.

 ## Prerequisites

-- [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) - Required for build and publish commands
+- [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) - Required for `build` and `publish` commands
-- [Greengrass CLI](https://docs.aws.amazon.com/greengrass/v2/developerguide/gg-cli-reference.html) - Required for deploy command only
+- [Greengrass CLI](https://docs.aws.amazon.com/greengrass/v2/developerguide/gg-cli-reference.html) - Required for `deploy` command only

 ## Commands